Billuc/cigogne/README.md

 # Roll back the last applied migration
 gleam run -m cigogne down
 # Apply all migrations not yet applied
-gleam run -m cigogne up-all
+gleam run -m cigogne all
 # Show the applied migration
 gleam run -m cigogne show
 # Create a new migration with name NAME